On the dynamics of formation of generic singularities of mean curvature flow: Derivation of

-\eqref{eq:zeros} together with the definition of $F_{11}$ forces the $\theta-$dependent part of $v$ to contribute.
-Integrate by parts to find the three identities Plug this into the definition of $F_{11}$, decompose $v$ as in \eqref{eq:decomVToW}, and insert $1=\chi_{R}+(1-\chi_{R})$ and compute directly to find
+Here and in the rest of the paper $\langle \cdot,\ \cdot\rangle_{\theta}$ signifies the standard inner product in the $\theta$-variable.
+This forces the rapidly decaying $\theta-$dependent part of $v$ to contribute.
+Mathematically, we integrate by parts in $\theta$ to obtain Plug these into the definition of $F_{11}$, and then decompose $v$ as in \eqref{eq:decomVToW} and insert $1=\chi_{R}+(1-\chi_{R})$ to find